Florida Electronic Lien and Title FAQs

 *DISCLAIMER

-This information represents Auto Data Direct's understanding of the FL DHSMV Electronic Lien and Title (ELT) rule but is not intended to be legal advice nor a substitute for advice of your counsel.
+This information represents Auto Data Direct’s understanding of state Electronic Lien and Title (ELT) systems, but is not intended to be legal advice nor a substitute for advice of your counsel.
 Policy changes occur frequently.
-While we endeavor to update the FAQs regularly, they may be out of date.
-Users should consult the Florida Department of Highway Safety and Motor Vehicles website and their attorney.
+While ADD endeavors to update the FAQs regularly, they may be out of date.
+Users should consult the appropriate state department or division, and their attorney.

 What is an Electronic Lien Title?